craigargh/cfg-python/plan.md

 - Session 5: student guide

 - Add links to more in-depth resources for each session to student guides

+- Write brief explanation of how to setup Jupyter + RISE
+  - Where to make styling changes

 - Session 2: homework
 - Session 3: homework